kevinalyst/plotandpalette_vue/story_generation/API_SECURITY.md

 # API Security Measures

-This document outlines the security measures implemented to ensure your Claude API key is **ONLY** used for story generation.
+This document outlines the security measures implemented to ensure your OpenAI API key is **ONLY** used for story generation.

 ## 🔒 Security Features Implemented

 ### 1. **Lazy Initialization**
-- The Claude API client is **NOT** initialized when the StoryGenerator class is created
+- The OpenAI API client is **NOT** initialized when the StoryGenerator class is created
 - It's only initialized when an actual story generation request is made
 - This prevents any accidental API usage during setup or testing